Health Topics: Mental Health

 Children's National Health System's Adelaide Robb, MD, talks to parents about the signs and symptoms of childhood depression and anxiety.

 Invest in future cures for some of life's most devastating diseases

-The Division of Psychiatry and Behavioral Medicine at Children’s National offers assessment, diagnosis, and care for children and teens with behavioral, emotional, and developmental disorders.
+The Division of Psychiatry and Behavioral Sciences at Children’s National offers assessment, diagnosis, and care for children and teens with behavioral, emotional, and developmental disorders.

 Treating childhood psychological conditions requires a higher level of understanding and insight into the particular needs of young patients.
 Our child psychologists and other mental health professionals work exclusively with children and teens, and emphasize patient and family-focused care.